Skip to main content

 If you’ve been approved for a personal leave of absence and are not otherwise maintaining your status, you have a 15-day grace period and should make immediate plans to leave the U.S.

 In some instances, there are steps you can take to maintain your legal status while on leave.
-Read this page carefully, then speak with an International Services immigration advisor at the Office of Global Learning about your specific situation if you have questions.
+Read this page carefully, then speak with an International Services immigration advisor about your specific situation if you have questions.

 How to Arrange a Leave of Absence